Shift Your Focus Through Meditation and Ease Anxiety in Your Life

 My first real encounter with anxiety was about 8 years ago.
 Now that I understand what anxiety feels like, I realize that I’d had it before.
 Perhaps it was not substantial enough to make an impact.
-When I truly got the sense of what it was and how it affects the body and mind, I found myself at the drug store seeking pills to help calm my nerves.
+When I truly got the sense of what it was and how it affects the body and mind, I found myself at the drug store purchasing pills to help calm my nerves.

-A dear friend of mine who is now a certified therapist and Quantum Healing Hypnotherapist suggested it at the time.
+A dear friend of mine, who is now a certified therapist and Quantum Healing Hypnotherapist, suggested it at the time.
 Til then, I was not fully in touch with the highs and lows of these kinds of afflictions.
 “If you have an ailment in your body, you’d take a Tylenol without a second thought”, she said.
 “Why not take something for the pangs of low level thought processes that are leading to anxiety?”.

 There’s a deep stigma that comes with mental health issues which makes whatever you are suffering feel even more paralysing.
 Not only are you in anguish over it, but you’re embarrassed to tell the tale.
 And the turmoil exasperates.

 Well, it got the best of me.
 I could hardly breathe.
 My body felt like it was near to exploding from stress.
 And it was all thoughts – imagining worse-case scenarios.
 Oh what a wonderful film maker the mind can be.
 So cinematic and theatrical.
 All characters in their most flamboyant presence.
 And here I am, the audience, completely and devastatingly engaged.